Pizza Tower: Gameplay

-Each level contains various secrets: pizza topping creatures (which are called Toppins) that the player rescues to unlock boss fights; a treasure locked behind a door that can only be opened by a janitor the player must find; and three hidden rooms that provide points.
+Each level contains various secrets: pizza topping creatures that the player rescues to unlock boss fights; a treasure locked behind a door that can only be opened by a janitor the player must find; and three hidden rooms that provide points.
 At the end of most levels, the player finds a pillar they must destroy.
 This activates "Pizza Time", a phase in which the player must return to the level's entrance within a time limit to avoid being caught by Pizzaface.
 The player is forced to restart the level if they fail.
 A portal allows the player to do an optional second lap in which they return to the end and must make their way back to the entrance again for bonus points.
 After completing each level, the player is given a letter grade based on their score and performance.
 The highest rank, P, can only be acquired if the player obtains enough points, finds the three secrets, collects the treasure, and completes a second lap while maintaining a single, uninterrupted combo.

 Pizza Tower does not feature traditional difficulty levels; rather, the difficulty depends on what the player chooses to achieve.
 Secrets are optional and there are no lives or health.
 Colliding with an obstacle does not hurt Peppino, though it lowers the player's score and subtracts two seconds from the combo timer.
 The only stages where Peppino can be harmed are the boss fights, arena battles against foes such as Pepperman, a large anthropomorphic bell pepper; the Vigilante, a cheese cowboy; and the Noise, a TV star and Peppino's archenemy.
 The player must dodge the bosses' attacks and deplete their health to proceed.
-A New Game Plus mode featuring the Noise as a playable character was added in a free update on March 12, 2024.
+A New Game Plus mode featuring the Noise as a playable character was added in a free update on March 11, 2024.
 The Noise controls similarly to Peppino, but has a slightly different moveset revolving around his skateboard and jet pack.
 Playing as the Noise also alters the user interface elements and music.